 Cat.
 No. / ID: P7070L

-Terminal Deoxynulceotidyl Transferase (TdT) efficiently extends blunt, 5′-overhanging and single-stranded DNA, and RNA.
-Useful for 3′ labeling. this template-independent DNA polymerase catalyzes the addition of deoxynucleotides to the 3′ hydroxyl terminus of single- or double-stranded DNA molecules.
-The presence of 1 mM Co2+ stimulates the tailing of the 3ʹ ends of DNA fragments.
-This construct is sold as an N-terminal truncation of the terminal transferase gene attached to an N-terminal fusion tag.
+Terminal deoxynucleotidyl transferase (TdT) is a template-independent DNA polymerase that catalyzes the addition of deoxynucleotides to the 3’ hydroxyl terminus of single or double-stranded DNA molecules.
+The presence of 1 mM Co2+ stimulates the tailing of the 3’-ends of DNA fragments (1,2).

 |Specific activity||n/a||27,400 U/mg|

 |Double-stranded exonuclease||200 U||<1.0 % released|